-On August 23 Del had perhaps his finest game at the plate.
-He knocked in seven runs with four hits, including a double and a home run.
+On August 23, 1920 Del had perhaps his finest game at the plate.
+He knocked in seven runs with five hits, including a double and a home run.
 It was a memorable game for another reason: the Detroit Tigers had threatened to boycott it.
 It was the first game Yankee hurler Carl Mays pitched since his fatal beaning of Ray Chapman a week earlier.
 The Tigers ultimately backed down and played; the Yankees beat them 10-0.

 The 1920 season was also the high-water mark of anti-Huggins sentiment in the press and plotting in the clubhouse.
 While the Yankees improved their record in each of his first three years in New York, there were constant rumors swirling that Huggins would be replaced.
 He had few supporters, as much because of his introspective personality as because of his small size, which translated into stature in that era.
 Moreover, expectations were very high in 1920, after the team had acquired Babe Ruth that January.
 Some of the Yankees were pushing Roger Peckinpaugh, who had run the team late in the 1914 season, as his replacement.
 Del was one of the anti-Huggins agitators (though Peckinpaugh was not), and he certainly did not discourage suggestions that Del would make a good successor to the little skipper.